ASPP/ASPP-2018-numpy/README.md

 Matplotlib: 2.2.2
 ```

-The `info` function displays a lot of information for a specific array:
+While the `info` function displays a lot of information for a specific array:

 ```Pycon
 >>> import tools